shivangbelwariar96/booknotes/system-design/system-design-interview/chapter05/README.md

 Cons:
  * Parameters might be challenging to tune properly

+In the context of a "Token Bucket" rate limiter, a queue is not typically used to manage the tokens themselves.
+Instead, the token bucket algorithm usually relies on a counter and a timestamp to track the number of available tokens and the rate at which tokens are added to the bucket.
+Here's a breakdown of how it works:

+Token Counter: A counter is used to keep track of the number of tokens currently available in the bucket.
+Each token represents a permitted request.

+Token Refill Rate: Tokens are added to the bucket at a fixed rate (e.g., one token per second).
+This rate determines how quickly the bucket refills after tokens are consumed.

+Timestamp: A timestamp is used to track the last time the bucket was refilled.
+This allows the system to calculate how many tokens should be added based on the elapsed time.

+Request Handling: When a request arrives, the system checks if there are enough tokens in the bucket.
+If there are, a token is consumed, and the request is allowed.
+If not, the request is rate-limited (e.g., delayed or rejected).

 ### Leaking bucket algorithm
 Similar to token bucket algorithm, but requests are processed at a fixed rate.